 Lower Division Requirements

-The courses in this section meet the requirements for an Associate of Arts degree.
+The courses in this section meet the requirements for an Associate of Science degree.
 The Graduation section in any catalog of the colleges in the Alamo Colleges District lists additional Degree/Certificate Requirements.

 Applicable Transfer Credit Hours